 Kouga's eyes widened.
 No amount of self-control hid his shock and pain now.
 He released her chin—burned.

-Hakkaku and Ginta's stares, which had grown more and more downcast with their exchange, lifted in curiosity.
+Hakkaku and Ginta's stares, which had grown more and more downcast with their exchange, lifted.

 "We're not dogs Nee-san," Ginta peered over.
 "Why yell like that?"

-Hakkaku, hair high in a mohawk, straightened.
+Hakkaku, hair high in a mohawk, tapped his chin.
 "Isn't that the subduing spell you use on Inu-koro?"

 Kagome's blush resurged.